Become a Henrico Master Gardener Volunteer

 OK, I’m interested!
 Now what do I do?

-Complete the Henrico Master Gardener Application (published each Fall) including the questionnaire, and fax, mail, or email it to the Henrico Extension Office.
+Complete the Henrico Master Gardener Application including the questionnaire, and fax, mail, or email it to the Henrico Extension Office.
 Also, provide a minimum of two (2) reference letters to be mailed to the Henrico Extension Office by the reference.
+Application and reference letters are due by the last Friday in October.
 If your application is accepted, you will be contacted by a veteran Henrico Master Gardener who will schedule an in-person interview with you before the end of November.
 Classes are scheduled to meet on Tuesdays and Thursdays from 9:00 am to 12:30 pm from late January to the end of March.

 Virginia Cooperative Extension programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status, or any other basis protected by law.
 An equal opportunity/affirmative action employer.
 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
 Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; M. Ray McKinnie, Administrator, 1890 Extension Program, Virginia State University, Petersburg.